oslc-op/website/content/news/oasis-oslc-steering-committee-elections-coming-soon.md

-title = "OASIS OSLC Steering Committee Elections Coming Soon" banner = "img/news-default.jpg" url= "news/oasis-oslc-steering-committee-elections-coming-soon/"
+title = "OASIS OSLC Steering Committee Elections Coming Soon" banner = "img/news-default.jpg" url= "news/oasis-oslc-steering-committee-elections-coming-soon/" summary = "If you're interested in working with other leaders in this space and helping influence the direction and expansion of OSLC, consider becoming a member of OASIS OSLC Steering Committee."
 +++

 Whether you live in the I/T or Systems world, software integration in heterogeneous environments can represent both a challenge (where do I even start?) and opportunity (how can I advance my environment to provide more value, deliver faster and with reduced risk?).